The World in the Model: How Economists Work and Think: Content

 The existence of a world inside the model itself is a central feature of the work.
 Modelling is not just an activity of abstraction, simplification, idealization, and mathematization, but entails the creation of new artifacts to be explored and reasoned with, in a play where the economist and the model are "jointly active participants".

-As noted by Sugden, Morgan repeats at several point this double function of models:
+As noted by Sugden, Morgan repeats at several points this double function of models: